xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 ### Ubuntu

-The Ubuntu XBB is currently a dedicated Ubuntu Desktop 18 LTS 64-bit virtual machine running on VirtualBox.
+The Ubuntu XBB is currently a dedicated Ubuntu Desktop 18 LTS 64-bit virtual machine running on Parallels Desktop.
 It obviously can run on any virtualisation platform, or even be a physical machine.
 However, for consistent and reproducible results, it is recommended to do not install other packages.